MicrosoftDocs/biztalk-docs/biztalk/core/walkthrough-publishing-wcf-services-with-the-wcf-netmsmq-adapter.md

     5. In IIS Manager, in the center pane, click **Content View** to display the files for the application.

     6. Right-click the **Microsoft_Samples_BizTalk_WCF_NetMsmqPublishing_BizTalkApp_OrderProcess_PurchaseOrderRequestPort.svc** service file that the **BizTalk WCF Service Publishing Wizard** created, and then click **Browse**.
 This opens Internet Explorer to display the **BizTalkServerInstance Service** page indicating that an instance of the [!INCLUDE[nextref_btsWinCommFoundation](../includes/nextref-btswincommfoundation-md.md)] service is running.
-The page displays a full WSDL address that you can copy and use with the Service Metadata Tool (svcutil.exe), or from within [!INCLUDE[vs2010](../includes/vs2010-md.md)], to retrieve proxy code and a configuration file that can be used to create a client application for the service.
+The page displays a full WSDL address that you can copy and use with the Service Metadata Tool (svcutil.exe), or from within Visual Studio, to retrieve proxy code and a configuration file that can be used to create a client application for the service.

     7. Copy to the Clipboard the command line with the full WSDL address from **BizTalkServerInstance Service** page that Internet Explorer shows in the previous step.